 For sellers, understanding the home inspection process and preparing your home for the inevitable evaluation not only helps to ensure that the transaction goes through, but can often translate into getting a top-dollar selling price as well.

 Once the contract has been signed, inspections usually happen quickly.
-After an appointment is made with the seller, the home inspector arrives with buyer in tow, and goes through the entire house.
+After an appointment is made with the home seller, the home inspector arrives with the home buyer in tow, and goes through the entire house.
 Typically, a home inspection will take two to three hours and include a check of the home’s structural and mechanical condition.
-But besides the structural and mechanical inspection, home inspectors may also do tests for radon gas, check for wood destroying insects, or perform other services requested by the buyer.
+But besides the structural and mechanical inspection, home inspectors may also do tests for radon gas, check for termites and other wood destroying insects, or perform other services requested by the prospective buyer.

 Since 1976, home inspections have been standardized by the nation’s leading home inspector association, the American Society of Home Inspectors .
 Also known as ASHI, the Society’s “Standards of Practice” dictate what must be inspected and how far home inspectors need to go to report those findings.

-According to ASHI, a basic home inspection includes an evaluation of 10 different areas of the home: structure, exterior, roofing system, plumbing system, electrical system, heating system, air conditioning system, interior, insulation and ventilation, and fireplaces.
+According to ASHI, a basic home inspection includes an evaluation of 10 different areas of the home: structure, exterior, roofing system, plumbing system including the water heater, electrical system, heating system, air conditioning system (HVAC system), interior, insulation and ventilation, and fireplaces.

 Within these areas, ASHI’s Standards of Practice details what inspectors must look at, as well as what may be excluded, from the inspection.